The 13 Best Grill Brands of 2023

-Weber, credited with inventing the classic kettle grill nearly 70 years ago when founder George Stephen was inspired by the shape of a metal buoy while working for Weber Brothers Metal Works, is based just outside Chicago in Palatine, Illinois.
-Today, the company is known for quality craftsmanship in not just its classic kettle grill but also its line of gas grills and, to a lesser extent, its pellet and electric grills.
+Weber was credited with inventing the classic kettle grill nearly 70 years ago when founder George Stephen was inspired by the shape of a metal buoy while working for Weber Brothers Metal Works.
+The company is based just outside Chicago in Palatine, Illinois.
+Today, Weber is known for quality craftsmanship in not just its classic kettle grill but also its line of gas grills and, to a lesser extent, its pellet and electric grills.

 Well regarded for their sturdy construction, Weber grills have a longer lifespan than other brands, as well as innovative design features that make them easier to use and maintain.
 Though Weber grills tend to be a little pricier than some brands, finding a product in the midrange grill market is certainly doable.